 Springer, officially named A73, is a member of the northern resident orca community that frequents the waters off the northern part of Vancouver Island, BC, every summer.
 In 2002, Springer’s mother died and she was discovered alone and emaciated off the waters of Seattle, Washington, some 250 miles south.
 Luckily, orca populations along the eastern North Pacific coastline have been extensively studied since the pioneering work of Michael Bigg in the early 1970s.

 As SeaWorld celebrates its 50th anniversary, Hawaii hosts its annual 50th State Fair.
 The theme—”Go Wild!”
 The paradox—the display of captive animals, such as a sea lion performance, to “promote” this.
-Last week at Pacific Whale Foundation Discovery Center, we completed the first week of our yearly summer More »
+Last week at Pacific Whale Foundation Discovery Center,…Read More »